Rural gentrification, contemporary art, and other options, old and new

-Participants: Marwa Arsanios, Grace Blakeley, Marco Clausen, Simone Hain, Maria Hetzer, Wolfgang Kil, Suhail Malik, Bahar Noorizadeh, RIWAQ, Christopher Roth, Katya Sander, terra0, Axel Vogel, Marion von Osten, and others more
+Participants: Marwa Arsanios, Grace Blakeley, Marco Clausen, Simone Hain, Maria Hetzer, Wolfgang Kil, Suhail Malik, Jumana Manna, Bahar Noorizadeh, RIWAQ, Christopher Roth, Katya Sander, terra0, Axel Vogel, Marion von Osten, and others more

-Curator: Tirdad Zolghadr in Zusammenarbeit mit Marion von Osten
+Curator: Tirdad Zolghadr in collaboration with Marion von Osten